ryo-ohki-code/sideshift-payment-integration-node/README.md

 This package handle both integration method 'custom integration' and SideShift Checkout integration.

-By nature we recommends to us the Checkout integration as it's permit payment from the same coin without needs to set a secondary wallet.
+By nature we recommends to you the Checkout integration as it's permit payment from the same coin without needs to set a secondary wallet.

 ## Components